-Last year we spent two action-packed weeks on the island of Kauai and had a blast exploring the beautiful landscapes, trails, and beaches.
+A few years ago, I spent two action-packed weeks exploring the best things to do in Kauai.
+I had a blast taking in the beautiful landscapes, hiking the lush trails, and sunbathing on the white sand beaches.
+Kauai really is a paradise.
 Whether you want to snorkel with turtles, hike to a waterfall, or see the island from a doors-open helicopter, there is no shortage of bucket list adventures to check off during your trip.

 A note before you go: In addition to actively practicing Leave No Trace ethics, it is equally as important to be a respectful tourist.
 Kauai is a small island that’s exploding with tourism, so be thoughtful and conscientious while you’re there.
 Avoid blocking people’s driveways at crowded trailheads, follow any warning signs while on the trails and in general, just be aware of your impact.

 Best Things to do in Kauai – Mapped!

 Best Outoor Adventures in Kauai – North Shore

 One of the more adventurous things to do in Kauai is a hike to the picturesque Hanakapki’ai Falls.
 You can do this as an 8-mile day hike or as part of a multi-day backpacking trip along the Nā Pali Coast on the Kalalau Trail.
 Both day hikes and overnight camping trips require a permit, which you can apply for 30 days in advance.
 For more information on permits, visit the Division of State Parks website.